← back to archives

 ◆ ◆ ◆

-IV.
+II.
 Reading the Weights

 Superposition.
 In AI, multiple features get encoded in the same neural activations.
 In humans, multiple schemas such as abandonment, defectiveness, and subjugation layer in the same behavioral patterns.
 You can't simply read off what the system learned, you have to interpret the context.